pirxpilot/connect-gzip-static/Readme.md

 # connect-gzip-static

-gzip static middleware for [connect][]: serves compressed files if they exist, falls through to connect-static if they don't
+Middleware for [connect][]: serves compressed files if they exist, falls through to connect-static if they don't, or if browser does not send 'Accept-Encoding' header.

+You should use `connect-gzip-static` if your build process already creates gzipped files.
+If you want to gzip your data on the fly use built-in [connect compress][] middleware.
+And if you want to gzip your files dynamically you may want to look up [connect gzip][].

 ## Installation